TheInfiniteKind/moneydance_open/python_scripts/extension_tester/readme.txt

 - For large scripts, especially  with Swing GUI components you should take care to run all GUI updates on the Swing Event Dispatch Thread (EDT)
   ... and 'heavy' non-GUI code off the EDT.
   - Moneybot scripts run off the EDT.
-  - MXT type="menu" extensions run ON the EDT.
+  - MXT type="menu" extensions/scripts (i.e. run via script_info: "type" = "menu") run ON the EDT (as you have to be in the MD GUI to click the menu).
   - ExtensionClass() runtime extensions will start OFF the EDT (as they trigger before the UI is loaded).
+(Unless you are installing, in which case it will be on the EDT then)
   - handle_events and invokes may be on or off the EDT
+  - Extensions can also register themselves as listeners to various data model objects and those can definitely be called off the main thread, ... for example when objects are updated from the sync layer.

   >> Best bet is to test - e.g. 'if SwingUtilities.isEventDispatchThread(): then x'
      - You can use SwingUtilities.invokeLater() and SwingUtilities.invokeAndWait() as appropriate.